Skip navigation

 Will I need to do anything to prepare for the test?

-You don't need any special preparations for an AST blood test.
-But an AST test is usually ordered with other blood tests.
+An AST test is usually ordered with other blood tests.
 You usually need to fast (not eat or drink) for up to 12 hours before these tests.
-Your provider will let you know if there are any special instructions to follow.
+Your provider will let you know if there are any special instructions.

 Are there any risks to the test?